aandreyev/word-ai-addin/DOPPLER_SETUP.md

 # Doppler Secrets Management Guide

-This project uses [Doppler](https://doppler.com) for secure secrets management with automatic token injection into Docker containers.
-Doppler provides a centralized, secure way to manage environment variables and API keys across different environments (development, staging, production).
+This project uses [Doppler](https://doppler.com) for secure secrets management with automatic environment variable injection at build time.
+Doppler provides a centralized, secure way to manage API keys and build them directly into the Word add-in for seamless operation.

 ## Quick Setup